No League in your community? Start one!

 Activate your leadership team to:

-- Get together regularly over the next 3 months to put plans in place to get the ball rolling
+- Get together regularly over the next 3 months to set priorities and put plans in place to get the ball rolling.

 - Decide how you want to divide up the work – assigning roles and tasks to make democracy work© in your community.